Innovator Story: The Community Farm

 We’re lucky enough to have a very close relationship with the farm.
 Our staff can visit and volunteer there on their Volunteer Day, we are part of their Adopt a Crop scheme and this two-way commitment results in the establishment and maintenance of a robust supply chain for both organisations.

-John has always had an interest in local organic food but he got his first taste of growing as a vocation at The Community Farm.
-He heard about the farm through a local Transition Towns group and decided to help out as a volunteer when the Farm was starting up.
-This decision eventually led him to giving up my office job, signing on to a Soil Association horticultural apprenticeship at the farm, and embarking on a new career as a grower.
-It’s been quite a journey!
+John English (pictured) is The Community Farm’s Head Grower.
+He has always had an interest in local organic food but got his first taste of growing as a vocation at the farm.
+He heard about it through a local Transition Towns group and decided to help out as a volunteer.
+This eventually led him to giving up his office job, signing on to a Soil Association horticultural apprenticeship at the farm, and embarking on a new career as a grower.

-70% of the worlds food being produced by small-scale producers.
-Yet here in the UK we buy most of our food from supermarkets, which they source from large-scale monocultures.
+70% of the world’s food is by small-scale producers.
+Yet in the UK most of the veg we eat comes via supermarkets who source from large-scale farms that produce a lot of one type of crop.
 Has it been a challenge to go against the grain and support the alternative model?